What documents should tenants and landlords provide?

 If applicable, giving notice of an insurance policy is also worth doing.
 Otherwise, you will not be able to get compensation from your tenants for damages if they invalidate your insurance or cause the premiums to be increased if they fail to comply with its terms.
 If no notice is given, the tenant is not bound by the terms of a document they have never seen, and so they cannot be held liable.

 From looking for the right tenant to making a property safe, creating a tenancy agreement is only one of several responsibilities of a landlord.
 Legislate is a contracting platform where you can create easy-to-understand and legally valid agreements on your own terms.
 You can read how to create your first Legislate agreements in our tutorial or watch a short demo.
-If you would like to try Legislate, please book an introductory call.
+If you would like to try Legislate, sign up or book an introductory call.

 The opinions on this page are for general information purposes only and do not constitute legal advice on which you should rely.